satgi/AHPurchaseButton/README.markdown

 ## Dependencies

-The only dependencies for using this class in your own project are the source files for the button itself, as well as three images corresponding to the visual states of the button:
+The only dependencies for using this class in your own project are the source files for the button itself (**AHPurchaseButton.h** and **AHPurchaseButton.m**), as well as three images corresponding to the visual states of the button:

-- purchase-button-price.png is the default background and corresponds to the display of the item price.
+ - **purchase-button-price.png** is the default background and corresponds to the display of the item price.
-- purchase-button-prompt.png is the background used when the "Buy Now" prompt (or equivalent) is showing.
+ - **purchase-button-prompt.png** is the background used when the "Buy Now" prompt (or equivalent) is showing.
-- purchase-button-purchased.png is the background for the inactive state of the button when the item has already been purchased.
+ - **purchase-button-purchased.png** is the background for the inactive state of the button when the item has already been purchased.

 Standard and Retina versions (@2x) of these images are included.
 Feel free to substitute your own.